Some of the methods discussed in this article are dangerous or even deadly. You attempt them at your own risk.

 I’ll be the first to admit, some of these suggestions aren’t super practical.

-Making your own powder and primers is going to be hard work if you don’t have some sort of stockpile on hand.
-I still think it’s important that you know how it can be done.
+Making your own powder and primers will be hard work if you don’t have some sort of stockpile on hand.
+I still think it’s vital that you know how it can be done.

 If anything, it should give you a bit of appreciation for how easy we’ve got things right now.